 Some locations may be unsuitable for a tree.
 This may be as a result of the proximity of underground services (cables/pipes), a nearby lamp-post or telephone pole, telecoms boxes, drop kerbs, pedestrian crossings, or pavements that are simply too narrow to fit a tree.

 You can use our online forms to request your street tree sponsorship.
 At the end of the forms you will be asked for payment details.
 If it is the case that you are sponsoring a tree in a location which has already been verified by the council, we will take your payment immediately.
-If on the other hand your local council needs to determine whether it is actually possible to plant at your preferred location, we will only take payment when this has been confirmed.
-Our payment processor will hold your direct debit securely, so that payment can be made at that time.

 It is likely that councils will happily listen to any comments/requests you may have, and some may offer a choice of features.